Diplomacy of the American Civil War: Portugal

 Portugal recognized Confederate belligerency.
 In 1865, the ironclad CSS Stonewall entered Lisbon harbor while being pursued by USS Niagara and USS Sacramento, which couldn't pierce Stonewalls armor.
 Stonewall was instructed to leave port without delay, and the Union ships to remain east of Belém Tower for 24 hours to ensure that they wouldn't fight while on Portuguese waters.
-Because Niagara moved while Stonewall was sailing away, the Tower's garrison fired nine shots on Niagara to dissuade it, hitting it twice but causing no victims.
+Because Niagara moved while Stonewall was sailing away, the Tower's garrison fired nine shots on Niagara to dissuade it, hitting it twice but causing no casualties.
 The commander of Niagara, Thomas Craven, claimed that he wasn't trying to pursue Stonewall but merely repositioning the ship within the harbor.
 The Portuguese government apologized for the incident, giving the U.S. vessel a 21-gun salute and replacing the Tower's commander and governor.